onX Documentation

 Build Your Adapter

 An adapter wraps your fulfillment system (Shopify, NetSuite, custom WMS, etc.) and implements the onX interface.
-Use the template from adapter-template/ as your starting point.
+Use the template from adapter-template/ in the Commerce Operations Foundation repositories as your starting point.

 Step 1: Scaffold